brayschurman/neat-things/async.md

 ```

 The JavaScript engine will pause execution at the **await** line and proceed with other tasks until it gets a result.
-Another example:

 ```javascript